 Adhesives in Speakers

 Speakers are playing increasingly larger roles in our lives.
 The Bluetooth speakers market value is expected to rise from its current value of $6 billion to an impressive $48 billion by 2025.
-This can be accounted for by the proliferation of portable electronic devices, bathroom speakers, wireless headphones, and AI-assisted speakers such as Amazon and Google Echo.
+This can be accounted for by the proliferation of portable electronic devices, bathroom speakers, wireless headphones, smart cars, house-alarm systems, and AI-assisted speakers such as Amazon and Google Echo.

 Adhesives play a significant role in the assembly and repair of speakers due to their simplicity of application, light weight, and strong bonding.
 Other advantages of using adhesives in speakers include cost savings, improved appearance, and better noise and vibration absorption.
 To learn more about why adhesives are used instead of mechanical fasteners, read our article: “What Are Structural Adhesives?“.